SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

    - Is the device reachable via SSH
    - Seek USB enumeration status (grep the kernel log and command that reads what devices are connected to the USB hub)
    - Network behavior: ethernet link UP/DOWN count (grep the kernel log)
-   - CPU load / CPU Temp
+   - CPU load / CPU Temp / CPU Throttling
    - kernel log snapshot that is replaced every time it is updated so I'm not storing excessive amounts of data.

 - New Pipeline: